 - Minimize fonts and lines of text: no more than two fonts with two weights; no more than seven words per line; and no more than three lines deep.

-5. Don't forget the power of word-of-mouth.
-Ask consumers to do you a favor and share their
+- Don't forget the power of word-of-mouth.
+Ask consumers to do you a favor and share their experiences with others.

 Helping consumers and putting your brand first is our passion.
 Get in touch with us today if you have any questions - I’m ready to help you with all of your labeling needs.